BOX OFFICE: 601.948.3533

 xmingo@newstagetheatre.com • 601-948-3533, ext 232

 Graduate of Florida A&M University.
-Born in St. Thomas, Virgin Islands, Mingo recently resided in New York City where he worked as a health and safety manager for productions on Apple TV and HGTV.
-He also worked as a testing secretary and production coordinator for television shows with LIONSGATE and Apple Music Reviews.
+Born and raised in St. Thomas, Virgin Islands.
+While living in New York City, he worked as a health & safety manager for Apple TV and HGTV productions.
+He also worked as a testing secretary and production coordinator for television shows with LIONSGATE and AppleMusic Reviews.
 For the past ten summers, Mingo has worked at Raquette Lake Camps teaching musical theatre to students from all across the world.
-He recently made a return to the stage and served as choreographer while playing the role of Fezziwig in A Christmas Carol at New Stage in 2021.
-Most recently, Mingo played the role of Gabriel in Fences at New Stage Theatre.
-He has worked professionally at a plethora of regional theatres in a handful of states.
-Mingo continues to live in the Light and could not be more blessed to do so as he embarks on his journey as education director at New Stage Theatre.
+Mingo could not be more blessed to continue teaching, coaching, and mentoring in his third season as Education Director at New Stage Theatre.
+During New Stage’s 58th season on our mainstage, he directed Chicken & Biscuits & Sister Act, Jr. Mingo also directed the touring productions of Junie B. Jones, The Musical, Anne & Emmett, & Blues for an Alabama Sky (Unframed).
+Mingo played the Macy’s Store Manager in Elf, The Musical and served as the choreographer for the production.
+He also directed Mean Girls, Jr. and played the role of Gabriel in Fences.
+Mingo also played the role of Fezziwig in A Christmas Carol at New Stage in 2021.
+He has worked professionally at a plethora of regional theaters in a handful of states.
+Mingo continues to live in the light and encourages everyone else to do the same.

 Box Office Manager